athulvis/AQI_scraper/README.md

 ## Future Work

 As part of future enhancements, we plan to implement the following:

-- **Conversion to CSV Format:** Develop a script to convert the PDF data into CSV format, making it more accessible for analysis using tools like Pandas.
+- [x] **Pdf to CSV:**Scrape old pdf files and get data to more accessible format like csv
+- [ ] **Cleaning the CSV data:** Use pandas to clean and make a neat database of already scrapped csv data.
+Also append present data with the old ones.

 ## Contributing